 As a Sumo Digital studio, The Chinese Room is built on passion, on finding amazing people and letting them shine.
 It’s an exciting time to be part of Sumo, winners of the Develop: Star Awards 2019 Best Studio and GI Biz 2020 Best Places to Work; big things are on the horizon and we want you to be part of our continued journey.
 Join us!

 The Chinese Room is made up of a diverse mix of fantastic people, although sometimes, some groups are still under-represented.
 We are working to remove obstacles that can make it difficult for those groups to progress their careers in the games industry.
-We welcome applications from under-represented people in the gaming industry, including, but not limited to BAME, LGBQT+, women, people with physical disabilities, neurodiversity or mental health issues, and parents or carers.
+We welcome applications from under-represented people in the gaming industry, including, but not limited to women, BAME, older people and those from working-class backgrounds.

 As a studio we develop our own original games, as well as ‘TCR’ takes on select IP.
 Current projects are first-person action-adventure games for console and PC, and we’re looking for a world-class Sound Designer to join the team on a fixed term contract.